Cooking up fresh ideas

 1. What does the Food Innovation and Resource Centre (FIRC) do and what are your key capabilities?

 FIRC aims to help food enterprises by being a one-stop technology and resource centre for food innovation.
-We primarily provide consulting services on areas including product and process development, packaging, product engineering and consumer studies.
+We primarily provide consulting services on areas including product and process development, packaging, process engineering and consumer studies.

 2. What is unique about FIRC’s approach to open innovation?